allegro/allegro-api/.github/ISSUE_TEMPLATE/--question.md

 ---
 name: "❓ Question"
-about: Zadaj pytanie dotyczące API allegro
+about: Zadaj pytanie dotyczące API allegro / Ask for the ALLEGRO API

 ---